resbaz/resbaz2019/sydney/schedule.md

 10am-3pm Tuesday to Thursday.
 Registration is $33, with lunch provided.

-Training on:
+3 day Training workshops:
-- Programming/computing skills: Python, R, Git and Unix (Bash)
+- Programming/computing skills: 3 day workshops on Python or R skills, including a day on Git and Unix (Bash) or SQL
-- RedCap, GIS
 - The Humanities and Technology Camp (THATCamp)
+- Dedicated stream of data skills workshops for librarians and research support

+2 day workshops:
+- GIS in R (Wednesday-Thursday)

+1 day workshops:
+- Data Visualisation in R (Wednesday)
+- Data Visualisation in Python (Thursday)

+2 hour workshops:
+- RedCap Introductory
+- RedCap Advanced
+- Regular Expressions
+- Julia
+- Comparing languages: what should I learn (R, Python, Matlab and Julia)

 Then at 3pm we'd encourage you to go enjoy the festival.
 Major talks will be scheduled (or repeated) between 3pm-5pm so, you don't miss out on the fun.